All Products

 4. Click Buy Now and follow the instructions to complete the payment.

 After you purchase the file system, a mount target is automatically generated for the file system and a permission group named "VPC default permission group (all allowed)" is attached to the mount target.
-You can also create permission groups and add mount targets based on your business scenarios.
-For more information, see Create a permission group and add rules to the permission group and Create a mount target.
+You can also create permission groups and add mount targets as needed.
+For more information, see Manage permission groups and Create a mount target.

 5. Go to the NAS console.
 In the left-side navigation pane, choose File System > File System List.
 Then, click the file system that you created.